commonality/readme-inspector/docs/project/DEVELOPERS.md

 >
 > ![bug][octicon-bug] See [DEBUG.md](DEBUG.md) for information on debugging the code while running the unit tests.

+All tests are executed with Continuous Integration services.

+1. We test on Node.js versions `9`, `8`, and `7.6.0` on Windows, Mac, and Ubuntu operating systems.
-All the tests are executed on our Continuous Integration infrastructure and a PR could only be merged once the tests pass.
+1. PRs will only be merged once all tests pass.

-1. CircleCI fails if your code is not formatted properly,
-1. Travis CI fails if any of the test suites described above fails.
+1. Travis CI will fail if any of the test suites fails, or a linting rule is violated.

-## 5. Formatting and verifying your sources
+## 5. Formatting and verifying your sources' quality

 ![verified][octicon-verified] readme-inspector uses

 1. [ESLint](http://clang.llvm.org/docs/ClangFormat.html) to evaluate and format source code;
-1. [Fixpack]() to order all `package.json` properties in alphabetical order; and
+1. [Fixpack](https://www.npmjs.com/package/fixpack) to order all `package.json` properties consistently; and
-1. [Prettier]() to format JSON, Markdown, and YAML.
+1. [Prettier](https://www.npmjs.com/package/eslint-plugin-prettier) to format JSON, Markdown, and YAML.

 You can both evaluate and format your all sources by running: